ShivanshInamdar/streaming-music-service/README.md

 This is different from previous projects, where you have seen and implemented several types of protocols -- now you get to decide how to apply the patterns you've seen in a new scenario!

-### Requirements
+### Project Requirements

 * Your protocol should be implemented directly on top of sockets.
 You should not, for instance, use an HTTP protocol or implementation.

-* We have provided skeleton code for a threaded client and server in Python.
-Feel free to start from scratch in a different language or with a different architecture (e.g.,  select() statements).
-If you choose a different language, you will be responsible for finding libraries that can play mp3 files.

 * Your server should be able to handle multiple clients simultaneously.
 They should be able join and leave at any time, and the server should continue to operate seamlessly.

 * The client should be able to stream, i.e., start playing music before the mp3 has been downloaded.
 Note that mp3s are designed exactly for this purpose!
-If you start feeding  mp3 data frames to a music player, it will be able to play without needing the entire file.
+If you start feeding  mp3 data frames to a music player, it will be able to play without needing the entire file. **Note: I implemented this by having the client request 10,000ms of the song at a time.
+The client maintains the state of where it is in the song.**

 * Your client should be interactive and it should know how to handle at least the following commands:
     * `list`: Retrieve a list of songs that are available on the server, along with their ID numbers.